USFWS/secas/organizations-using-the-blueprint.md

 description: Learn which organizations are using the Blueprint!
 layout: page
 ---
-Individuals from at least 80 different organizations have used, or are in the process of using the Blueprint, including:
+Individuals from more than 80 different organizations have used, or are in the process of using the Blueprint, including:

 <figure class="image-right">
   <img src="{{ site.baseurl }}/images/BlueprintUserChart_7-31-20.png" alt="A pie chart showing usage of the blueprint: Nonprofit: 34%, Partnership: 19%, Federal: 12%, State: 152, Academic: 6%, Local: 9%, Private: 8%"/>